Alerts

 - Newbridge 39 miles

-The Path approaching Newbridge is completely under water.
-Photo current as of 29/9.
-Update 3/10: Just about passable.
+Update 4/12: The Path approaching Newbridge is partially under water.

 - Osney Bridge 53 miles